MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/add-users/remove-former-employee-step-3.md

 - BCS160
 - MET150
 - MOE150
-description: "Follow these steps to block a former employee's mobile device access"
+description: "Follow these steps to block a former employee's mobile device access."
 ---

 # Step 3 - Wipe and block a former employee's mobile device